Robitx/gp.nvim/README.md

     -   a mouth is 2-4x faster than fingers when it comes to outputting words - use it where it makes sense
         (dicating comments and notes, asking gpt questions, giving instructions for code operations, ..)

-## Changelog

-### !!
-Version 1.x.x brings a breaking change !!

-The commands now work with [ranges](https://neovim.io/doc/user/usr_10.html#10.3) and the commands with `Visual` prefix were dropped.

-Specifically the commands`:GpChatNew`, `:GpRewrite`, `:GpAppend`, `:GpPrepend`, `:GpEnew`, `:GpPopup` and
-their shortcuts now work across modes, either:

--   as pure user commands without context in normal/insert mode
--   with current selection (using whole lines) as a context in visual/Visual mode
--   with specified range (such as `%` for the entire current buffer => `:%GpRewrite`)

-Please update your shortcuts if you use them.

 ## Install

 ### 1. Install the plugin with your preferred package manager: